rominirani/genai-apptemplates-googlecloud/chat-predict-cloudfunction-java/README.md

 This application demonstrates a Cloud Function written in Java that initializes the Vertex AI Chat module and then provides an endpoint to invoke PaLM Chat Bison model.
 It uses the [langchain4j](https://github.com/langchain4j/langchain4j) package.

 > NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
-Additionally, ensure that you have cloned this repository and are currently in the ```text-predict-cloudfunction``` folder for the rest of the commands.
+Additionally, ensure that you have cloned this repository and are currently in the ```chat-predict-cloudfunction-java``` folder for the rest of the commands.

 ## Environment variables required